Emruur/Bubbles/README.md

 # Bubbles

-A basic game where the player breaks blocks that are approaching from the top of the screen to prevent them from reaching the bottom of the screen.
-The number of balls the player has increases by breaking certain blocks.
+A simple game where the player must pop the bubbles that are bouncing in a restricted time.
+Game is ıver when either one of the bubbles hit hthe player or the time runs out.

 ![](https://github.com/Emruur/Bubbles/blob/66cd526f0c801eec84bbd4ad3aa0a6a7bfdfd03b/demo.gif)